All Saints' Church, Wittenberg: All Saints' today

 A Lutheran Castle Church parish was established in 1949.
-It later evolved to a centre of the East German peace movement (swords to ploughshares), when Friedrich Schorlemmer served here as a preacher from 1978 onwards.
+It later evolved to a centre of the East German peace movement (swords into ploughshares), when Friedrich Schorlemmer served here as a preacher from 1978 onwards.
 In 1983, 500 years after the birth of Luther, 12 new stained glass windows were installed in All Saints'.
 These honored the most important Reformation students of Luther, and were created by Renate Brömme in a "timeless" style at the order of the Lutheran World Federation.
 A new glazed brick roof was added in 1999-2000.

 Today, All Saints' Church serves not only as a place of worship, but it also houses the town's historical archives, is home to the Riemer-Museum, and a youth hostel.
 In view of the five-hundredth anniversary of Luther's Theses, the building has again undergone extensive renovation.
 The church was festively reopened on 2 October 2016 in the presence of President Joachim Gauck and Margrethe II of Denmark, who dedicated an altar frontal designed by herself.